-† Depending on insurance coverage, most eligible patients pay no more than $25 per 28-day supply for each of up to 12 prescription fills.
-Check with your pharmacist for your copay discount.
+† Please click here to see Program Terms, Conditions, and Eligibility Criteria.
 Maximum savings limit applies; patient out-of-pocket expense may vary.
 Offer not valid for patients enrolled in Medicare, Medicaid, or other federal or state healthcare programs.
-Please see allerganocsavings.com or click here for Program Terms, Conditions, and Eligibility Criteria.

 What is Lo Loestrin® Fe?